saegl5/check_student_loans_other_resources/README.md

 ## Contributing

-Sign into GitLab, to fork the project.<p>
+Sign into GitLab, and fork the project.<p>

 Modify any resources.<br>
 Under Source Control, select Commit, and Push the changes.<p>